 Step 3: Run Your First Evaluation

-# Your API key
+# Initialize the client with your API key

 # Example: Evaluating a customer service response